SOLVING PERSONAL LEGAL MATTERS

 Grit, sand, glass and dirt - can be extremely dangerous to work with especially if you have not been provided with the appropriate safety wear and training.
 Often we can simply wash our eyes with water or medical solution and no permanent damage is done, but unfortunately this is not always the case.
 If you work with machinery such as grinders, saws etc. or around grit or glass you are especially at risk.
 If your employer does not provide you with safety goggles and you are injured you could be eligible for compensation.

 Your employer has a duty of care to ensure you are provided with all the appropriate safety equipment you need to do your job safely.
 If they fail to provide you with something like safety goggles and you are injured as a result you could claim compensation for your injuries.
+Eye injuries at work are more common in some industries than in others, but your employer is responsible for ensuring that you have a safe environment to work in and are provided with the adequate training and equipment to prevent you from getting hurt at work.

 Individuals can suffer an eye injury or loss of sight through clinical negligence.
 This can sometimes happen when a medical professional makes a mistake with a prescription, provides an individual with incorrect contact lenses or prescribes the wrong eye ointment - all of which can cause severe injury and even complete loss of sight.